Malbec and More? We should all be drinking more Argentine red wine.

 Argentina has only a fifth of the sales of wine (by value and volume) of Chile within Britain.
 The US is the Argentines’ most important export market, and unless we drink more of their wine (which we heartily recommend) we will shortly be overtaken in consumption of Argentine wine by Canada, and even, possibly, Brazil.
 Why is this?

 From our perspective there are several reasons.
 First, Argentine estates can be models of chaos, and shipping from the country can demand Zen-like patience.
-The wine growing areas, all in the west of the country, are a long way from the Atlantic ports - so it’s either a long haul east, or alternatively a truck journey over the Andes to the Chilean coast (and our wine was held up when the passes were closed by unseasonably early snow!).
+The wine growing areas, all in the west of the country, are a long way from the Atlantic ports - so it’s either a long haul east, or alternatively a truck journey over the Andes to the Chilean coast (and our wine has in the past been held up when the passes were closed by snow!).
 Then comes the nail-biting wait for the right export papers.....

 By far the most successful grape in Argentina is Malbec.
 It’s original home is in south-west France, and specifically in the appellation of Cahors.
 There (known as Cot) it makes a strongly flavoured wine which is, all too often, tannic, rustic and needs several years ageing to show its best.

 Introduced in the last third of the 19th century, Malbec, like Carmenère in Chile, delivers much better wine when transplanted than in its homeland.
 Malbec gives a forward, perfumed wine with delicious brambly fruit, and with real stuffing, character and ageing potential too.
 We offer a number of pure Malbecs, plus premium Malbec blends, which often benefit from the structure brought by a good dollop of Cabernet Sauvignon.